 The cost of product revenue as a percentage of product revenue can fluctuate significantly from period to period, depending on the product mix and volume and the level of overhead expense.
-The decrease in the cost of product revenue as a percentage of product revenue in 2011, compared to the same periods in 2010, was primarily attributed to lower of cost or market adjustments comprising a smaller proportion of total cost of product revenue.
+The increase in the cost of product revenue as a percentage of product revenue in 2011, compared to the same periods in 2010, was primarily attributed to manufacturing overhead associated with production capacity in excess of production requirements.